khendersonwood/OUSD_AfricanAmericanStudents/README.md

 [Link to Chronic Absenteeism Data Visualization ](https://infogram.com/copy-parker-data-1hxr4zxlowz3o6y?live)

-  ** Please note that California does not have data from the 2019-2020 school year due to COVID and their 2020-21 data on absenteeism is not availble yet.
+  ** Please note that California does not have data from the 2019-2020 school year due to COVID and their 2020-21 data on absenteeism is not available yet.

  OUSD consistently has higher rates of absenteeism for African American students in comparison to other African American students across the state.
-Since the 2011-12 school year, OUSD has experienced a 29.4% increase in abseentism, while the state of California has seen a 6.7% increase.
+Since the 2011-12 school year, OUSD has experienced a 29.4% increase in absenteeism, while the state of California has seen a 6.7% increase.

-I then wanted to see how rates of absenteeism for African American students in OUSD compared to other races and ethncities in OUSD.
+I then wanted to see how rates of absenteeism for African American students in OUSD compared to other races and ethnicities in OUSD.

   ---
 <p align="center">